 Enhancing research capabilities in developing countries is one of our foundation’s main objectives.
-We do this by training local research teams, establishing collaborative research programs and creating laboratories of excellence – the Rodolphe Mérieux Laboratories – which we transfer to local partners.
+We do this by creating laboratories of excellence – the Rodolphe Mérieux Laboratories – which we transfer to local partners, by training local research teams and establishing collaborative research programs.

-We have collaborative research projects in four main areas that require urgent attention in developing countries:
+We have collaborative research projects in three main public health areas that require urgent attention in developing countries:

 - Antimicrobial resistance